surachno/aem-protocol/README.md

 ### Browser-based trust

-- signing keys are stored in the browser
+* signing keys are stored in the browser
-- there is no external trust authority
+* no external trust authority
-- any user controls their own signing identity
+* users control their own signing identity

-→ This is suitable for demonstration, not production trust

 ---

 ### Lightweight watermarking

-- hidden watermark uses simple pixel encoding
+* simple pixel encoding (LSB-style)
-- not robust against:
-  - compression
-  - resizing
-  - adversarial edits
+* not robust against compression, resizing, or adversarial edits

 ---

 ### No origin attestation

-- `AI·0` is created locally
+* `AI·0` is created locally
-- there is no cryptographic proof from a generator
+* no cryptographic proof from a generator

-→ real systems would require generator-signed origin

 ---

 ### Not adversarially secure

-- the system detects simple tampering
+* detects simple tampering
-- but is not hardened against determined attackers
+* not hardened against determined attackers

 ---

 ### Prototype architecture

-- recently modularized from a single file
+* recently modularized
-- cross-module dependencies are still fragile
+* some cross-module dependencies remain fragile
-- no automated tests yet
+* no automated tests

 ---

 ### No backend

-- no key management service
+* no key management
-- no revocation
-- no identity layer
+* no identity layer
+* no revocation

 ---